-- 1. Create a calibration plate. - 2.
-Create a vision sequence by referring the following section.
+- (1) Create a calibration plate. - (2) Create a vision sequence by refereeing the following section.
+7.4.3 Vision Sequence for Distortion Correction

-Preparation 4: Create vision sequence to find calibration reference target Create a vision sequence by referring to the following section.
+Preparation 4: Create vision sequence to find calibration reference target

+(1) Create a vision sequence by referring to the following section.
+7.4.1 Vision Sequence for Detecting One Target